ednet-dev/cms/apps/one/lib/presentation/MIGRATION-PLAN.md

 12. Created automated tool to update deprecated withOpacity API calls to withValues
 13. Fixed 85 withOpacity API calls to use the newer withValues API with correct types
 14. Built comprehensive suite of 6 cleanup tools to automate code quality improvements
+15. Implemented Holy Trinity architecture with separation of layout, theme, and domain model
+16. Created semantic concept containers to apply consistent styling and layout
+17. Connected domain model with UI through semantic concept mappings

 ### Current Progress

-We've successfully migrated 9 of the key components from the screens/ directory to the pages/ directory and created tools to clean up code quality issues.
-This represents approximately 97% completion of our migration plan for Phases 1 and 2.
+We've successfully migrated 9 of the key components from the screens/ directory to the pages/ directory, implemented the core Holy Trinity architecture, and converted 2 key pages to use it.
+This represents approximately 60% completion of the migration plan.

 ### Next Steps